Hang An Outdoor Thermometer Clock On Your Front Porch

 I covered the screw holes with wooden caps and then painted the wood to match the column color.

-Now sit back in your rocking chair and enjoy your newly installed exterior clock!
+Now that you know how to hang an outdoor thermometer clock, sit back in your rocking chair and enjoy your newly installed exterior clock!